-Climbers arrested after landing plane on Mont Blanc
+Climbers investigated after landing plane on Mont Blanc

 Rather than scaling the 4,810 meters (15,781 feet) under their own steam, a pair of would-be climbers landed a small plane on the face of the mountain on Tuesday.

-Officers from the specialist mountain unit of France's National Gendarmerie, the PHGM, apprehended the pair, who were equipped with climbing equipment including ropes and crampons, a spokesman told CNN via telephone.
+Officers from France's National Gendarmerie stopped the pair, who were equipped with climbing equipment including ropes and crampons, a spokesman told CNN via telephone.

+While the pair were not arrested, their details were recorded and an investigation has been opened, another spokesman said.

+Officers are looking into what offenses may have been committed, but this will take some time given that it is such an "unusual" case in an area covered by "very specific" regulations, he added.

 Local authorities from the nearby ski resort of Chamonix criticized the illegal landing in a statement posted on Facebook.

-Note: An earlier version of this story misstated the action taken by the gendarmerie.
-This has been corrected.
-The gendarmerie also clarified which branch of the force was involved.